 Copy the SSO URL information from the Duo Access Gateway admin console Metadata display and paste it into the ShareFile Login URL field.

 Copy the Logout URL information from the Duo Access Gateway admin console Metadata display and paste it into the ShareFile Logout URL field.

-Check the Require SSO Login and Enable Web Authentication checkboxes under "Optional Settings".
+Select Yes next to Enable Web Authentication under "Optional Settings".
 You can also review the additional options.